DarkEden-coding/Scythe-Spaghetti-detection/readme.md

 ## This project is in alpha!
 I apologise for any errors or dificulty you have with this project, but as a student I may not have the time to find all the errors, if you find any please report them in the Issues!

 # !!!!
-LARGE UPDATE FOR RELYABILITY INCOMING SOON *tm!!!!
+LARGE UPDATE FOR RELIABILITY INCOMING SOON *tm!!!!
 This update will fix many issues with the web requests and will hopefully reduce false positives and negitives in the detection system.

 ## Features: